binfalse/SimulationObjectShowCase/README.md

-# CombineArchiveShowCase
+# SimulationObjectShowCase

-This is going to be a fully featured [CombineArchive](http://combinearchive.org) that will help demonstrating the concepts and best practices.
+This is going to be a fully featured **Simulation Object** (a [Research Object](http://www.researchobject.org/) containing a simulation study) that will help demonstrating the concepts and best practices.

 ## What's in here

-This CombineArchive represents the study described by Calzone *et. al.* in [*Dynamical modeling of syncytial mitotic cycles in Drosophila embryos*](http://dx.doi.org/10.1038%2Fmsb4100171), Mol Syst Biol.
+This Simulation Object represents the study described by Calzone *et. al.* in [*Dynamical modeling of syncytial mitotic cycles in Drosophila embryos*](http://dx.doi.org/10.1038%2Fmsb4100171), Mol Syst Biol.
 2007; 3: 131.
 I decided for that study because

 * the corresponding article is published as open access ([Creative Commons Attribution‐NonCommercial‐NoDerivs](http://creativecommons.org/licenses/by-nc-nd/3.0/)),